-Emergency physicians may treat without securing informed consent when immediate intervention is necessary to prevent death or serious harm to the patient, when the patient lacks decision making capacity, and when no one legally authorized to consent on behalf of the patient is available.
-These are, however, limited exceptions to the duty to obtain informed consent.
+- a.
+If a patient lacks decision-making capacity, emergency physicians should respect reasonable decisions about the patient's treatment made by an appropriate surrogate decision maker.
+Emergency physicians should be adept at the determination of decision-making capacity and the identification of appropriate surrogate decision makers. - b.
+Emergency physicians may treat without securing informed consent when immediate intervention is necessary to prevent death or serious harm to the patient.
 When the initiation of treatment can be delayed without serious harm, informed consent must be obtained.
-Even if all the information needed for an informed consent cannot be provided, emergency physicians should, to whatever extent time allows, inform the patient (or, if the patient lacks capacity, a surrogate) about the treatment they are providing, and may not violate the explicit refusal of treatment of a patient with decision-making capacity.
-In some cases, for personal and cultural reasons, patients ask that information be given to family or friends and that these third parties be allowed to make treatment choices for the patient.
-Patients may, if they wish, waive their right to informed consent or delegate decision-making authority for their care to others.
-Other exceptions to the duty to obtain informed consent apply when treatment is necessary to protect the public health and in a limited number of emergency medicine research protocols where obtaining consent is not feasible, provided that these research protocols satisfy the requirements of federal research regulations and are approved by appropriate review bodies.
+Even if all the information needed for an informed consent cannot be provided, emergency physicians should, to whatever extent time allows, inform the patient (or, if the patient lacks capacity, a surrogate) about the treatment they are providing. - c.
+Patients may, for personal or cultural reasons, ask that information be given to family members, caregivers, or friends and that these third parties be allowed to make treatment choices for the patient.
+Patients may, if they wish, waive their right to informed consent or delegate decision-making authority for their care to others. - d.
+The duty to obtain informed consent may be overridden when patient isolation or treatment is necessary to protect the public health or safety.

+e.
+The duty to obtain informed consent also may be modified or waived in a limited number of emergency medicine research studies where obtaining consent is not feasible, provided that these studies satisfy the values described in this Code of Ethics as well as the requirements of federal research regulations, including approval by appropriate review bodies.

-To choose and act autonomously, patients must receive accurate information about their medical conditions and treatment options.
-Emergency physicians must therefore relay sufficient information to patients to enable them to make an informed choice among various diagnostic and treatment options.
+To choose and act autonomously, patients need accurate information about their medical conditions and treatment options.
+Emergency physicians must therefore relay sufficient information to patients or their surrogate decision makers to enable them to make an informed choice among various diagnostic and treatment options.
 Emergency physicians, when speaking to patients and families, must not overstate their experience or abilities, or those of their colleagues or institution.
-They must not overstate the potential benefits or success rates of the proposed treatment or research.
+They must not overstate the potential benefits or success rates of proposed treatments or research.

 Significant moral issues may arise in the care of terminally ill patients.
-Emergency physicians should, for example, be willing to respect a terminally ill patient's wish to forgo life-prolonging treatment, as expressed in a living will or by appropriate surrogate decision-maker.
-Emergency physicians should also honor patient treatment preferences expressed in Do Not Attempt Resuscitation (DNAR) orders, Physician Orders for Life-Sustaining Treatment (POLST) and other end of life orders Emergency physicians should understand established criteria for the determination of death and should be prepared to assist families in decisions regarding the potential donation of a patient's organs and tissues.
+Emergency physicians should, for example, be willing to respect a terminally ill patient's wish to forgo life-prolonging treatment, as expressed in an advanced directive or by an authorized surrogate decision-maker.
+Emergency physicians should also honor portable medical orders, including Do Not Attempt Resuscitation (DNAR) orders and POLST orders.
+Emergency physicians should understand and facilitate institutional procedures for the determination of death by neurologic criteria and for the identification of organ donors.